marsh135/135-Blocks/README.md

 All blocks need two wrappers to be used in order to function:
 - `MotorConstantContainer`: A wrapper that holds characterization values (ks, kv, ka, kp, kd) of a particular motor.
 Throws an error if an incorrect value is input.
 Used for state-space models and drivetrain simulation.
+- `IO`: A wrapper that allows for efficient communication with component.
+Needs to be written independently for each component.
+Check the `utils` folders for example implementations.

 ## MatchState